 Her passion for teaching the next generation of nurses is made evident by the experiential learning techniques she incorporates into each class she teaches.
-For example, in a senior level undergraduate nursing course titled "Quality and Safety in Nursing Practice", students are assigned to a nursing unit in a simulated hospital and are tasked with identifying a patient safety initiative unique to that unit, researching potential solutions, then creating a feasible nursing practice proposal to present at a simulated hospital leadership committee meeting.
-Nicole enjoys watching her students evolve as independent problem solvers over the course of the semester.
-Her passion for teaching extends beyond the School of Nursing as she has the distinct honor to teach roughly 200 first-year students each fall about the mechanics, history and health benefits of sleep in an Undergraduate Studies Signature course titled: "Sleep: Are We Getting Enough?".
+For example, in a senior level undergraduate nursing course titled "Quality and Safety in Nursing Practice", students are assigned to a case study developed by the Quality Improvement team from a local Austin hospital.
+Students and are tasked with researching potential solutions, then creating a feasible nursing practice proposal to present to hospital representatives at the end of the semester.

 Email Address: